-In the mid 16th-century cereal based starch (e.g., wheat, bran, etc.) production became a thing in Northern Europe and saw the rise of elaborate linen styles, such as ruffs, that otherwise not be possible.
-Patterns of Fashion 4: The cut and construction of linen shirts, smocks, neckwear, headwear and accessories for men and women C. 1540-1660 by Janet Arnold has an excellent section The Art of The Laundress that elaborates on the rise of these styles.
+In the mid-16th-century cereal-based starch (e.g., wheat, bran, etc.) production became popular in Northern Europe and saw the rise of elaborate linen styles, such as ruffs, that otherwise not be possible.
+Patterns of Fashion 4: The cut and construction of linen shirts, smocks, neckwear, headwear and accessories for men and women C. 1540-1660 by Janet Arnold has an excellent section The Art of The Laundress that elaborates on the rise of these styles (Arnold, Tiramani, & Levey, 2009).

 There is evidence of starch use on linen clothing items and accessories before the rise of the ruff in the mid-16th century.
 The article History of Starching Fabric on the site Old and Interesting has an excellent discussion and sources (Gretton, History of Starching, 2010).
 Their research found that starch in the 1400s and early 1500s was probably made using cuckoo-pint flower roots (Arum maculatum or starchwort).
 The cuckoo-pint flower is the English name; it grows throughout Europe and is also called starchwort.